knyete/Micropython-scheduler/syncom/README.md

 ## Rationale

 The obvious question is why not use I2C or SPI.
-The reason is the nature of the slave interfaces: these protocols are designed to interface to hardware devices which guarantee a timely response.
+The reason is the nature of the slave interfaces: these protocols are designed for the case where the slave is a hardware devices which guarantees a timely response.
 The MicroPython slave drivers achieve this by means of blocking system calls.
-These are incompatible with asynchronous programming.
+Such calls are incompatible with asynchronous programming.

 The two ends of the link are defined as ``initiator`` and ``passive``.
 These describe their roles in initialisation.
 From a user perspective the protocol is symmetrical.